 - Instructors should be focused on the lesson and the rider.

 - Safety is paramount.
-Instructors should evaluate the horse, and the tack, before every lesson.
+Instructors should evaluate the horse and the tack before every lesson.
 A lesson must be stopped if the horse appears uncomfortable or if the child rider is unable to maintain control of the horse.
-Any lesson horse that exhibits head tossing, ear pinning, bucking, rearing, bolting or any other unsafe behavior needs to be stopped.
+Any lesson horse that exhibits head tossing, ear pinning, bucking, rearing, bolting, or any other unsafe behavior, needs to be stopped.
 Horses exhibit these behaviors when they are in pain or otherwise unhappy and require the attention of a veterinarian or professional horseman.

-- No child should be allowed to ride a horse alone - and horses and ponies should be trained and suitable for a child rider.
-Trainers need to lead the horse or pony for any child who pulls on the horse's mouth to balance, is very unstable in the saddle or is excessively fearful.
-A bit can cause significant pain to a horse - even in the hands of a child.
+- No child should be allowed to ride a horse alone -- and horses and ponies should be trained and suitable for a child rider.
+Trainers need to lead the horse or pony for any child who pulls on the horse's mouth to balance, is very unstable in the saddle, or is excessively fearful.
+A bit can cause significant pain to a horse, even in the hands of a child.
 Children should not hold the reins until they are able to balance in the saddle without holding on for security.

 - Children should look forward to their next lesson.
 One great aspect of learning to ride as a child is young bodies don't get saddle sore.
 Children also have less fear than adults and can get the most out of their equestrian experiences.

-Safety and Equipment
+Safety and Riding Equipment

 Purchasing or Leasing a Horse

 If you are familiar with livestock and are open to learning new skills, you can consider buying a horse.
 Keeping a horse or pony for a child is similar to owning any other pet.
 If you have an acre or more of land, the expense of care is greatly reduced.
-Your child will build a relationship with the horse and you will have full control over the horse's care, well-being and training.
+Your child will build a relationship with the horse and you will have full control over the horse's care, well-being, and training.

 Important Life Lessons

-Caring for and riding a horse provides children with important life lessons.
+Caring for and riding a horse provides children with important life skills and lessons.
 They learn tolerance, kindness, discipline, and confidence as they build a partnership with another being.
 Problem-solving skills and the ability to plan and interpret information are extra benefits that come with horse riding and ownership.
 Introducing a child to horsemanship builds a hobby and passion they will share and enjoy throughout life.